Brothin/Tomper-Wear-ERP/README.md

    npm start
    ```

-Now set-up the frontend -
+Now set-up the frontend by going to the admin folder -

 1. Install the required dependency for server using :